 The primary role of the Operations Department is to enforce the Authority’s laws, regulations and International instruments to which Belize is a signatory to under the International Maritime Organization (IMO).
-This is completed through our marine enforcement patrols, port State control inspections, vessel traffic monitoring, boarding and clearance of vessels engaged in international voyages, marine casualty investigations and operation of the National Maritime Communications Center.
+This is completed through our marine enforcement patrols, Port State control inspections, boarding and clearance of vessels engaged in international voyages, marine casualty investigations.

 District Offices were established by the Belize Port Authority (BPA) to offer maritime and port services directly to local communities; and, to enforce BPA’s Laws.
 District Offices such as Punta Gorda and San Pedro facilitate the cross border passenger trade between Belize and its neighbours Mexico, Honduras and Guatemala.

 The district offices in Placencia, Punta Gorda, Big Creek and San Pedro offer a range of support services.